The Spectre (song): Background

 "The Spectre" is a vocal remake of Walker's 2015 single "Spectre", which was released through NoCopyrightSounds on 6 January 2015.
 On 22 December 2016, Walker debuted the song during the live show "Alan Walker is Heading Home", in his hometown Bergen, Norway.
 He has included the song in his live sets months ahead of the song's release, as well as playing a revised version of the song on the main stage at Tomorrowland Belgium 2017.
 In an interview with Dance Music Northwest, Walker described the song as "a newer version of my old song Spectre", similar to "what I did with 'Fade' to 'Faded'".
 Walker said of the song in a press release: "The reactions and feedback from people have been truly amazing, I'm very excited that's it's now being released officially.
 It's a song that I specifically want to dedicate to my core fans who've been following me since the start."

 Critical reception

 Your EDM felt the song "contains all of the common Alan Walker elements that international EDM fans have come to find and love", including "the sound design, faint dreamy vocals, the anthemic drop, and the patented Alan Walker lead".
-Comparing to Faded, they deemed it "a sleeker, more refined record", In 2022, the official music video accomplished 1 billion streams on YouTube, making it Walker's 3rd single to accomplish this milestone.
+Comparing to "Faded", they deemed it "a sleeker, more refined record".
+In 2022, the official music video accomplished 1 billion streams on YouTube, making it Walker's 3rd single to accomplish this milestone.

+Resurface

+In September 2023, the song regained popularity due to a viral meme posted on media-sharing platforms, featuring what a Smurf Cat would supposedly look like, typically alongside the lyrics "We live, we love, we lie" of Walker's song.